-Soma is an ancient Vedic deity opposite Agni or fire in nature.
+Soma is an ancient Vedic deity opposite Agni or fire in its nature.
 Soma refers to water and the receptive principle on all levels, including the cosmic ocean of space and bliss.
-Agni indicates fire and light, including the illuminating principle on all levels to the highest transcendent awareness.
+Agni indicates fire and light at a cosmic level, including the illuminating principle on all levels to the highest transcendent awareness.

 As Agni is the Sun, Soma is the Moon.
-As Agni the the perceptual aspect of consciousness, Soma is the receptive aspect, including the mind and senses at an outer level.
+As Agni the the perceptual aspect of consciousness, Soma is the receptive aspect, including the mind and senses at an outer level of enjoyment.

 The following audio by Dr. David Frawley explores the botanical aspect of Soma in light of its cosmic and yogic symbolism, which is seldom understood or presented anywhere.
 Understanding Soma is essential in Yoga and Ayurveda for achieving Self-realization, Samadhi and Ananda in Yoga, and for rejuvenation of the mind and brain (Medhya Rasayana) along with overall longevity and wellbeing in Ayurveda.
 How to connect with these transformative Somas is one of the great secrets of the Vedic Rishis.